-- 1 Log in to the CMC Web interface. - 2 Click Servers in the system tree and then click Setup→Deploy First Boot Device.
-A list of servers is displayed, one per row. - 3 Select the boot device you want to use for each server, from the list box. - 4 If you want the server to boot from the selected device every time it boots, uncheck the Boot Once check box for the server. - If you want the server to boot from the selected device only on the next boot cycle, select the Boot Once check box for the server. - 5 Click Apply.
+- 1 Log in to the CMC Web interface. - Click Server Overview in the system tree and then click Setup→ First Boot Device.

+A list of servers is displayed.

+- 3 Select the boot device you want to use for each server from the list box. - 4 If you want the server to boot from the selected device every time it boots, clear the Boot Once check box for the server.

+If you want the server to boot from the selected device only on the next boot cycle, select the Boot Once check box for the server and click Apply.